AZaviruha/Kristi/src/index.md

 ### nextState()

-Pure, calculates the next `stateId`.
+Pure, calculates the next `stateId` and payload for `TRANSITION` event.
+This function can be overridden with `config.nextState`.

+It should return an object with two fields: `nextStateId` and `nextStateData`.

 ```javascript
 /**